-Schools interested in UMN Crookston's College in the High School (CIHS) program that believe they have a high school teacher that has met the minimum qualifications required of an adjunct instructor at UMN Crookston - a master's degree in the discipline or a masters degree and a minimum of 18 graduate credits in the discipline, may fill out a New School Application.
+Schools interested in U of M Crookston's College in the High School (CIHS) program that believe they have a high school teacher that has met the minimum qualifications required of an adjunct instructor at U of M Crookston may fill out a New School Application.

-In order to teach a College in the High School Course with UMN Crookston, a UMN Crookston Department Head will confirm that the high school teacher has met the minimum qualifications required of adjunct instructors at UMN Crookston (A masters degree in the discipline or a masters degree and a minimum of 18 graduate credits in the discipline are the required credentials for onsite, online and concurrent enrollment instruction).
+In order to teach a College in the High School Course with U of M Crookston, a UMN Crookston Department Associate Vice Chancellor will confirm that the high school teacher has met the minimum qualifications required of adjunct instructors at UMN Crookston.

-High school faculty and/or inquiring school districts can fill out a New Course/Instructor Application in addition to providing the Humanities, Social Sciences, and Education Department CIHS Coordinator (email to: firstname.lastname@example.org) with the following materials:
+High school faculty and/or inquiring school districts can fill out a New Course/Instructor Application in addition to providing the CIHS Coordinator (email to: email@example.com) with the following materials:

 - college transcripts (unofficial copies are sufficient while instructors are being evaluated, but once approved to teach official transcripts must be sent)

-The Humanities, Social Sciences, and Education Department CIHS Coordinator then forwards all provided documentation to the approving and hiring authority, the Academic Department Head, for review, credentialing and appropriate approval or denial.
+The College in the High School Coordinator then forwards all provided documentation to the approving and hiring authority, the Academic Department Associate Vice Chancellor, for review, credentialing and appropriate approval or denial.

 If an instructor has been approved, the school district is notified and asked to fill out a Contract of Agreement.

 *Toward the end of the semester (November) and each year (June), the superintendent will be sent an invoice for CIHS classes offered during that year.
-Schools will be charged the tuition that would normally be charged for a UMN Crookston course plus $300 for each section of each course offered plus $75 for each student registered.
+Schools will be charged the tuition that would normally be charged for a U of M Crookston course plus $300 for each section of each course offered plus $75 for each student registered.
 There will be a $50 late fee for each late registration or withdrawal.
-The tuition amount will then be subtracted from the invoice leaving a net amount due to UMN Crookston of the $300 per course per section, $75 per student registration and $50 late fee per late registration or withdrawal.
+The tuition amount will then be subtracted from the invoice leaving a net amount due to U of M Crookston of the $300 per course per section, $75 per student registration and $50 late fee per late registration or withdrawal.